-Taps Not Turning Off or On
+Why Taps Stop Turning Off Properly

 Worn Washers

-Mineral Buildup
+Mineral Buildup Inside the Tap

 High Water Pressure